ripl/nerfuser/README.md

 ## Data Preparation

 The data preparation assumes that you have several videos focusing on different yet overlapping portions of the same scene.
-Assuming the video file extension is `ext` (e.g. mp4, mov, etc.), one of the videos should be named `test.ext`, from which we will extract images for blending evaluation.
+Let `ext` denote the video file extension (e.g. `mp4`, `mov`, etc.), then one of the videos should be named `test.ext`, from which images will be extracted for blending evaluation.
 Others can be named whatever you like.
-Assume you collected 3 more videos besides `test.ext`, whose names w/o the `ext` extension are stored as `A`, `B` and `C`.
-First put all the video files in the directory `DATASET_DIR`, then run the following command to prepare data from the videos:
+Assume you have collected 3 more videos besides `test.ext`, whose names w/o the `ext` extension are stored as `A`, `B` and `C`.
+First put all the video files (including `test.ext`) in the directory `DATASET_DIR`, then run the following command to prepare data for training NeRFs:

 ```bash
 python -m nerfuser.prep_data \